Factor 2x 2 X 10

 Introduction: Understanding Factorization

 Factorization, at its core, is the process of breaking down a number into smaller numbers that, when multiplied together, result in the original number.
-These smaller numbers are called factors.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because 1 x 12 = 12, 2 x 6 = 12, and 3 x 4 = 12.
+Think about it: these smaller numbers are called factors.
+To give you an idea, the factors of 12 are 1, 2, 3, 4, 6, and 12 because 1 x 12 = 12, 2 x 6 = 12, and 3 x 4 = 12.
 Understanding factorization is crucial in various mathematical operations, including simplifying fractions, solving equations, and understanding more advanced concepts like prime numbers.

 Step-by-Step Calculation of 2 x 2 x 10